 Where the design community meets.

-Creative Director & Designer Joined over 7 years ago
+Creative Director & Designer Joined about 8 years ago

 You're aligning it correctly.
 It might feel off to you because you don't have a descender in the label (as explained earlier), but that is arguably the best way to vertically align for EU languages.